 Data elements of the EMSWe Ship Database

-[See attached XLSX file]
+See attached XLSX file.
+The file includes three worksheets:

+“Ships data elements”, which provides a description of data elements related to ship identification information and particulars,

+“Exemptions data elements”, which provides a description of data elements related to exemptions,

+“Business rules”, which provides the business rules applicable to individual data elements.

 Note: The attached file reflects the content of the ESD as regards exemption records and ship information reported according to reporting obligations of parts A and B of the annex of the EMSWe Regulation.
 Ship information from part C reporting obligations will be included once the dataset corresponding to part C reporting obligations will have been defined.